bitemyapp/revise/README.md

 # revise

-A Clojure library designed to ... well, that part is up to you.
+Clojure RethinkDB client (EXPERIMENTAL TEST HARNESS, DOESN'T DO ANYTHING YO)

 ## Usage

-FIXME
+Don't.
+Seriously.
+You'll know it if you're supposed to be here.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Chris Allen

 Distributed under the Eclipse Public License, the same as Clojure.